Updated for 2019!

 4 Ways to Go Inside the World of Science

-This exciting and interactive 5000 square foot exhibit takes guests inside the fascinating worlds of anatomy, physiology and cardiology.
+The Giant Heart is an exciting and interactive 5000 square foot exhibit takes guests inside the fascinating worlds of anatomy, physiology and cardiology.
 Kids and adults will learn all about how the heart functions, what it looks like and how to keep it healthy.
 Our favorite way to go “inside” the world of science at this exhibit is walking through a replica of a giant heart.
 Guests of all ages will have fun walking through, exploring and learning about all the parts of the heart and understanding how it works.
 It is the perfect way to immerse kids in the learning experience!

-This exhibit allows kids to explore the interconnected and complex neural network found in the brain.
+The Brain exhibit allows kids to explore the interconnected and complex neural network found in the brain.
 Kids will enhance gross motor, visual-spatial and problem solving skills while making their way through this amazing 2-story climbing structure.
 With visual and sound effects triggered by footsteps, the excitement is never-ending.
 What a fun way to go “inside” the worlds of anatomy and neuroscience!

 Kids love trains.
 They love hearing them, seeing the steam, learning how they work and, of course, riding them.
 Now imagine being able to climb inside a 350-ton Baldwin steam locomotive!
 Just standing next to this engineering marvel is enough to take your breath away, but being able to climb aboard and see how it works is a learning experience you will not soon forget.
 The Baldwin 6000 arrived at The Franklin Institute in 1933 and has been a must-see exhibit ever since.
 The Train Factory exhibit is an exciting way to go “inside” the worlds of physics, engineering and mechanics.